 Decorating Ideas for the Bathroom

 When it comes to the bathroom, there are so many ways you can decorate for Christmas.
 I enjoy having friends and family stop by and I want the bathroom to be decorated as well.
-I also focus more on the guest bathroom verse our own bathroom.
+I also focus more on the guest bathroom versus our own bathroom.

-- Mini tree on the vanity
+- Mini Tree on the vanity

-- Hang a wreath over the toilet or even light over the mirror
+- Hang a Wreath over the toilet or even light over the mirror

-- Use Christmas hand towels
+- Use Christmas Hand Towels

-- Christmas smelling hand soap
+- Christmas-smelling hand soap